 Lifetime Fellowship status is an honor awarded to individuals in recognition of career-long contributions to the society and the field of hand rehabilitation.
-Lifelong ASHT Fellows are honored for their long-term society membership participation, exemplary leadership, and documented achievements in the field.
-The nomination is open to ASHT members active for a minimum of 25 years or who are founding members.
-Eligible nominees must have made notable contributions to the profession through leadership, demonstrating influence and achievements, having shown frequent and sustained efforts to advance the field of hand therapy over a period of at least several years preceding and up to the time of nomination for this honor.
+Lifelong ASHT Fellows are honored for their long-term society membership participation, exemplary leadership and documented achievements in the field.
+The nomination is open to ASHT members active for a minimum of 25 years.
+Eligible nominees must have demonstrated extensive leadership through sustained and significant contributions to the profession.
+Additionally, nominees must have made significant contributions to the profession and consumers through their knowledge, expertise, leadership, advocacy and guidance.
+This may include but not be limited to community outreach, mission trips, etc.